Why Does Nerve Pain Occur Most Often in the Feet?

 If you’re struggling with painful neuropathy symptoms, one option that has been very successful for diabetic patients in our Lee’s Summit office is Neurogenx.
 A non-narcotic, non-invasive, and non-surgical treatment for peripheral neuropathy in the feet, Neurogenx delivers an electronic signal deep into the body's tissues via adhesive electrode patches.
 This signal increases cellular metabolism, normalizes pH levels, eliminates excess fluids and waste products responsible for swelling, and promotes the healing process.
 Sessions are conducted over a 12-week period and can be combined with other treatments such as vitamin or nutritional supplements, laser therapy, or local injections.
 Neurogenx is FDA-approved and highly effective, with 87 percent of patients reporting a substantial reduction in symptoms.
 Since we use a direct-pay model for our office, you are free to choose Neurogenx to treat diabetic neuropathy symptoms without worrying about the limitations of your health insurance coverage.

-Custom orthotics can also help people with diabetic neuropathy reduce their pain by providing better support and reducing pressure on the feet.
+Custom foot orthotics can also help people with diabetic neuropathy reduce their pain by providing better support and reducing pressure on the feet.
 Our Better Feet package makes custom orthotics an affordable and convenient treatment option for people with painful diabetic neuropathy.
 The Better Feet package includes an initial comprehensive office visit with onsite X-rays of both feet, an ultrasound of both feet to visualize the plantar fascial band, a pair of heat-molded orthotics, and a pair of custom-calibrated orthotics for one flat fee.

 Maintaining control of your blood sugar levels is essential to slowing the progression of diabetic neuropathy and preventing further nerve damage.
 This involves adhering to a diabetes management plan, including medication, insulin, dietary changes, and regular monitoring of blood glucose levels.
 Dr. Foster can work with your primary care physician, endocrinologist, and other health care providers to ensure you have access to a comprehensive diabetes management plan that promotes foot health.